thorpej/nabud/README.md

 ## Changes

+### nabud-1.2.1
+* Experimental support for Cygwin (64-bit).
+* Support command history / editing in nabuctl in Docker builds, plus some additional Docker fixes.
+From Christopher Masto.
+* Added a FlowControl property to Connection objects.
+This allows users who have modified their NABU HCCA port to support RTS/CTS flow control to enable it.

 ### nabud-1.2
 * Added command history to nabuctl on systems that have the BSD _libedit_ library and on other systems that have a compatible